alexandru/alexn.org/_posts/2023-06-06-scala-3-significant-indentation-woes-sample.md

 Scala's syntax keeps being compared with Python's, however, they couldn't be more different, as Python has had a very strict policy to avoid ambiguity, and even rejected multi-line lambdas for this reason.

 <p class="warn-bubble" markdown="1">
-I'm also begining to feel that 2 chars of indentation are not enough 🙊
+I'm also begining to feel that 2 spaces for indentation are not enough 🙊
 </p>